 To be considered a full-time student, you must carry a minimum of twelve (12) units.
 Regular full-time students are restricted to a maximum of eighteen (18) units each semester.
 During the summer session, students are restricted to one (1) unit for each week of instruction.
 For example, in the six-week session, you may carry up to six (6) units.
-If a student wishes an overload, that is, units in excess of the maximum, he/she must receive approval from a College counselor prior to registering for classes.
+If a student wishes an overload, that is, units in excess of the maximum, he/she must receive approval from a College counselor.
 Contact the Counseling Center for exceptions to this policy.